Don't miss Vue.js Amsterdam in March 2025! Save 10% with code NUXT.

 Getting started

-1. Creating and linking your components to Storyblok Visual Editor
+1. Creating and linking your components to the Storyblok Visual Editor

 To link your Vue components to the equivalent one in your Storyblok space: